 The company has a three-tier strategy in the U.S. and a similar one in Europe.
 It breaks the market into a premium, mid-tier, and value segment and has brands within each.
 In the U.S., Hertz is the premium brand with Dollar and Thrifty in the mid-tier, and Firefly as a value brand.
 The Avis Budget Group (NASDAQ: CAR) has Avis, then Budget, and Payless Car Rental, respectively.
 The premium market is growing at a two-year CAGR of just 3.4% and the mid-tier at 4.8%.
 However, the value segment is growing much faster at a 23.2% two-year CAGR but is just $500 million in size in the $11 billion car rental U.S. market.

 Acquisitions will also continue to play a critical role for Hertz.
 Over the past three years, it has realized $300 million in revenue and another $300 million in cost synergies.
 The company opened 143 corporate Thrifty locations in Europe over this time.

 Equipment Rental Growth Behind Non-Residential Construction Recovery

 Hertz currently trades at a discount to its competitor Avis, despite better growth opportunities.
-With the Equipment Rental market showing more signs of life, and an expectation that non-res construction improves in 2014, there is upside to FCF and EPS forecasts.
+With the equipment rental market showing more signs of life, and an expectation that non-residential construction improves in 2014, there is upside to FCF and EPS forecasts.
 In addition, the company can maintain strong growth driven by its push into off-airport rental locations and margin improvement opportunities.